Ben Jeffries: Bradford Bulls (second stint)

+Northern Pride

+In 2014 Jeffries signed to the Cairns-based Northern Pride Queensland Cup side.
+He sustained an arm injury in his debut game and did not play again that season.

 Coaching career

 In 2014, Jeffries worked as an assistant coach for the Newcastle Knights SG Ball Cup side.
 Later that year, he joined the Northern Pride Queensland Cup side, playing one game, and working as the strength & conditioning and hookers & halves coach for their Cyril Connell Cup and Mal Meninga Cup sides.
 In 2015, he left the club after playing three trial games, being granted a release.

 In 2015, Jeffries began working for the NRL as a Development Manager in Townsville.
 In 2016, he coached the Townsville women's team and the NQ Marlins under-14 girls side.
 On 19 October 2016, he became head coach of the Queensland Murri women's team.

 In 2017, he joined the North Queensland Cowboys as an assistant coach their under-20 side under head coach Aaron Payne.
 Later that year, he was an assistant coach for the Queensland women's team.

 In 2018, he was the assistant coach for the Townsville Blackhawks and head coach for the QAS women's under-18 squad.

 On 20 December 2018, Jeffries was announced as the North Queensland Cowboys Elite Pathways coach, taking over from Aaron Payne.

 In 2020, Jeffries coached the Indigenous Women's All Stars.
 He was again named head coach of the side for 2022 and 2023.
 In 2022, he coached the PNG Orchids at the 2021 Rugby League World Cup.

 On 24 November 2022, he was announced as the North Queensland Cowboys inaugural NRLW head coach.
+On 15 December 2023, he was released by the club.